Marklinger / The Metro-Gnomes

 But the real extra-special treat are the arrangements by Bob McMullin.
 Absolutely gorgeous arrangements.

 Takes me back to the days of regional music shows with local talent.
-This CD is a rare and delightful treat for the ears.
+This is a rare and delightful treat for the ears.

 John Einarson - Manitoba music historian